yoshino/yactivestorage/README.md

 # Yactivestorage

-Yactivestorage makes it simple to upload and reference files in cloud sites, like Amazon S3 or Google Cloud Storage, and attach those files to Yactivestorage.
+Yactivestorage makes it simple to upload and reference files in cloud services, like Amazon S3 or Google Cloud Storage, and attach those files to Yactivestorage.
 It also provides a disk site for testing or local deployments, but the focus is on cloud storage.